algosup/2024-2025-project-1-fpga-team-3/FunctionalSpecifications/Functional_Specifications.md

 ##### ➭ Player
 The player plays the Frog.
-It can move in four directions: Up, Down, Left and Right.
+It can move in four directions: __Up, Down, Left and Right__.
 The player must cross the map avoiding being killed.
+When the Frog dies, a little animation is played.

 ( WIP for the more specificities of the frog)